Call 561-272-0800

 Fentanyl Addiction: Signs, Treatment, Risk, Prevention

-The physical signs of fentanyl addiction can include nausea, vomiting, blurred vision, constipation, and dizziness.
-However, the addiction extends beyond physical dependence.
-Psychological symptoms include intense cravings, anxiety, and depression.
-Social isolation, neglecting responsibilities, and engaging in risky behavior to obtain the drug are also common signs.
+Physical signs include nausea, vomiting, blurred vision, constipation, and dizziness, while psychological symptoms include intense cravings, anxiety, depression, social isolation, neglecting responsibilities, and engaging in risky behavior.

 What is Fentanyl?